 - 1. Consult a geomorphologist to identify land surfaces which date to the Plains Village period throughout the study area. - 2.
 Testing and excavation of sites using rigorous field techniques to maximize information collected is needed.
-Use fine mesh screening and flotation in order to collect seeds and domesticated floral remains in cultural deposits. - 3.
+Use fine-mesh screening and flotation to collect seeds and domesticated floral remains in cultural deposits. - 3.
 Conduct intensive inventories of unsurveyed areas in the SRSU. - 4.
 Document private collections and locate additional Plains Village sites based upon site leads from private collectors.
-Complete NDCRS site forms for all identified properties. - 5.
-Map (using precision equipment) all identified small fortified sites.
+Complete NDCRS site forms for all identified properties and collections. - 5.
+Map (using precision equipment) all identified small, fortified sites. - 6.
+LIDAR and other remote sensing techniques should be utilized to identify and investigate sites.